Cover of the book The Catcher in the Rye

 Editions in other languages

-More books like The Catcher in the Rye
+Books similar to The Catcher in the Rye

 If you enjoyed readingThe Catcher in the Rye by J. D. Salinger, you may also like some of the following books.